jbcaillau/OptimalControl.jl/docs/src/tutorial-double-integrator.md

 end
 nothing # hide
 ```
+!!! note "Nota bene"

-Note that in order to ensure convergence of the direct solver, we have added the state constraints labelled (1) and (2):
+    In order to ensure convergence of the direct solver, we have added the state constraints labelled (1) and (2):

 ```math
 0 \leq q(t) \leq 5,\quad -2 \leq v(t) \leq 3,\quad t \in [ 0, tf ].